zeus-fyi/zeus/README.md

 ### Usage

-Mockingbird is an active research and development project, that is now in Beta.
-We're allowing free public usage of a curated set of features as we evaluate the system during this phase.
+Mockingbird is an active research and development project, and now a product you can use.
+Like ChatGPT 4, but with power steering and cruise control.

 ### Costs